Old World vs New World Monkeys

 Tails Are Another Big Difference

-Tails are one of the most visible differences.
 Many Old World monkeys have tails, but those tails are not prehensile.
-That means they do not grip branches like an extra hand.
-Baboons, macaques, and mandrills do not use their tails the way spider monkeys use theirs.
+Baboons, macaques, and mandrills do not use their tails like an extra hand.

 The tail rule is useful, but not perfect.
-A prehensile tail strongly points to a New World monkey, but a New World monkey does not always have one.
+A prehensile tail strongly points to a New World monkey, but not every New World monkey has one.

 Old World Monkey Examples

-Macaques are adaptable Old World monkeys known for social complexity, flexible diets, and success in many environments.
-Some macaques live near humans and become famous for bold behavior around temples, roads, parks, and tourist sites.
+Macaques are adaptable Old World monkeys known for flexible behavior, social complexity, and success in many environments.

 Mandrills are colorful Old World monkeys related to baboons.
-They are known for vivid facial colors, forest habitats, powerful bodies, and strong visual signals.
+They are known for vivid facial colors, powerful bodies, and strong visual signals.

 New World Monkey Examples